 With four spring girls' sports, five spring boys' sports and 46 student-based interest clubs and co-curricular activities at Spring Lake Park High School, our students found opportunities to connect and compete.
 Exploring common interests and passions outside the classroom helps students discover themselves and prepare for their next steps.

-Spring Lake Park High School and Anoka High School are excited to welcome Dana Romaker as their new head girls’ hockey coach.
+Spring Lake Park High School is excited to announce Oliver Major as the new head boys’ basketball coach.

 It's time to shine a light on members of the Class of 2022.
 These students have been an invaluable part of our Panther community and we're cheering them on as they pursue further education, a career or trade, take a role with the military or do something else altogether.

 Two dozen members of the Panthinators robotics club at Spring Lake Park High School recently sent their first robot through competition.